 I am a gold-certified producer/pianist working in the Asian pop market and have produced songs for artists like KAT-TUN, Fantastics from Exile Tribe & Z-Faction.
 I have over 20 years experience playing the piano and have studied both Jazz & Classical at a high level.

 I want to make your song sound unique.
 Whether that means turning your demo into a full production, composing a track based on your taste or playing live keys to make your song come alive.

 My musical journey started with the piano.
 I started playing when I was 6 and studied classical piano until I was 18 and moved to the Netherlands.
 I continued studying Jazz piano and graduated with a bachelors degree from Conservatorium van Amsterdam.
 After that I played in several bands in the Netherlands namely my own band Son Swagga which I composed and arranged all the music for.

 In 2020 I started producing and writing music for the Asian pop market.
 Since then I have had a good run of releases in Japan, including the song 'Ain't Seen Nothing Yet' with the group KAT-TUN which reached No.1 in Japan and a No.3 spot on the world charts.
-Other releases include 'Santa Monica Lollipop' with Fantastics from Exile Tribe and 'Coyote' with Z-Faction.
+Other releases include 'Santa Monica Lollipop' with Fantastics from Exile Tribe 'Only One For Me' with Takanori Iwata and 'Coyote' with Z-Faction.

 If you're interested in hearing my work feel free to check the songs mentioned above on YouTube or Spotify.